TW-QT/TFNetworking/README.md

 ## What

-TFNetworking is is a high level request util based on AFNetworking.
+TFNetworking is a high level request util based on AFNetworking.
 It's developed by the iOS Team of Dabay.
 It provides a High Level API for network request.TFNetworking is used in all products of Dabay.